-What is Deep Learning
+What is Deep Learning?

-Deep Learning is an artificial intelligence method that imitates the way the human brain works in the sense of processing data and creating patterns for use in decision making.
+Deep learning is the most advanced subset of AI, leveraging deep neural networks that take inspiration from how the human brain works.
+It is artificial intelligence method that imitates the way the human brain works in the sense of processing data and creating patterns for use in decision making.
 It utilizes a hierarchical level of artificial neural networks to carry out the learning process involved in machine learning.
 The artificial neural networks are built like the human brain, with neuron nodes connected like an interconnected web.

 As more data is fed into the neural network, it becomes better at intuitively understanding the meaning of new data.
 This allows it to predict and prevent increasingly advanced threats such as health risks.
 It does not require a (human) expert to help it understand the significance of new features.